HBIbidunni/alx-frontend/0x02-CSS_advanced/README.md

 ```

 - The code above visualizes and distinguishes categories and section taglines
 for better content organization.
-Similarly, it assigns a distinct red-pink color
+Similarly, it assigns a distinct red-pink colour
+(`#d73953`)